jan-grasewicz/photo-albums-explorer/README.md

 >**yarn**\
 >**yarn start**
 - App should open in your browser.
 If not, Ctrl+Click on one of the links that appeared in console.
+- To close the server press Ctrl+C in console.